mbastard/TargetingCustomers_DAIB/Formative_Assessement.md

 After the total revenue per customer has been determined, it is possible to calculate the average revenue per year.
 This is important because it allows a long-term customer and a new customer to be compared in a fair manner.\
 Another potential variable is the duration a customer has been a member. \
 Finally, the number of transactions a customer initiated or the number of  promotions a customer responded to could be an additional variable.
 By plotting two of these variables on a Cartesian plane, it is possible to segment them.

+*(Mickael) Here are other potential variables that might be important to consider:*
+* *The total average spend per customer to know how much the clients spend on average over the promotional period.
+Instead of considering the entire promotional period, we could also derive the average spend per year.*
+* *The frequency (i.e. same as the number of transaction - 1) represents the average of times the customers have returned over the promotional period.
+For this case study, we may also use periods of weeks or months if the promotional period appears to be too long.*
+* *The recency represents the duration between a customer's first purchase and their latest purchase.
+This variable might help separating inactive customers who made a purchase a long time ago (i.e. high recency) to active customer with low recency.
+Once the two groups have been identified, the company can either decide to re-engage with dormant customers or to focus its attention on active customers in order to retain them.*

 ## Clustering Methodology
 Two types of clustering were considered in this project: principal component analysis (PCA) and K-Means clustering.
 K-means analysis allows groups to appear in the scatterplot while PCA would enable the researchers to determine if a specific customer fits to an offer.